ZhangPeidong-Mack/PHBS_MLF_2019/README.md

 --------|--------
 10286   | 9831

 In addition, we applied GridSearch to determine the best parameters for SVM model.
 We set parameters range = [0.0001, 0.001, 0.01, 0.1, 1.0, 10.0, 100.0, 1000.0] and kernel to be linear and rbf.
-The GridSearch found that when using rbf kernal and set C=100.0, gamma = 0.01, the SVM model can reach an accurancy of 0.6025.
+The GridSearch found that when using rbf kernel and set C=100.0, gamma = 0.01, the SVM model can reach an accurancy of 0.6025.
 Furthermore, the result on test set is listed as follows: training accuracy  | testing accuracy | precision_score | recall_score | f1_score |
 -------------------|------------------|-----------------|--------------|----------|
 0.6025|0.610|0.61|0.61|0.61